w3c/market-data-odrl-profile/CDMs.md

 ## 1. Redistribution Services
 ### 1.1.
 Redistribution Service
-A redistribution service to professional parties or both professional and non-profesional parties
+A redistribution service to professional parties or both professional and non-professional parties

 **Typical Use Case**